Responsible Conduct of Research (Master's and Ph.D. degree requirement)

 - presenting key findings to the scholarly community.

-RCR training is a formal requirement of the Ph.D. degree in every department and program of study at Duke.
-This reflects our expectation that every doctoral candidate will be well qualified to address the growing ethical challenges that arise when teaching or conducting scholarly research.
+RCR training is a formal requirement for every Master's degree and Ph.D. degree student enrolled in The Graduate School.
+The RCR training requirement reflects our expectation that every graduate student will be aware of academic standards and well-qualified to address the growing ethical challenges that arise when teaching or conducting scholarly research.
 We collaborate with faculty and staff across Duke University and Duke University School of Medicine, with experts from nearby institutions in the Research Triangle, and with national and federal organizations including the Council of Graduate Schools and the U.S. Office of Research Integrity.

-Since the 1990s, Duke Graduate School has been at the forefront of the development of RCR training efforts, and we have expanded RCR training to every Ph.D. student to ensure that all graduate students who receive funding by federal agencies (NIH, NSF, etc.) are in compliance with federal guidelines and mandates for such training.
-The RCR training program for graduate students (and postdoctoral fellows during some events) is designed to meet the requirements of H.R.
+Since the 1990s, Duke Graduate School has been at the forefront of the development of RCR training efforts, and we have expanded RCR training to Master's and Ph.D. degree candidates to ensure that all graduate students who receive funding by federal agencies (NIH, NSF, etc.) are in compliance with federal guidelines and mandates for such training.
+The RCR training program for graduate students (and postdoctoral fellows) is designed to meet the requirements of H.R.
 5116, the America COMPETES Reauthorization Act of 2010 (Public Law 111-358, Jan.
 4, 2011; House passed Senate's final resolution on Dec.
 22, 2010).
 We work closely with the Office of Research Support at Duke to ensure that ongoing RCR training efforts fulfill the needs of postdoctoral fellows, graduate students, and undergraduate students participating in research and that we provide education on current RCR policies.
-The Graduate School's RCR program has developed from a modest orientation for certain biological science fields to our current structure of face-to-face training offered via three distinct RCR Orientation events by academic discipline, ongoing two-hour RCR Forum workshops, and department-specific training.
+The Graduate School's RCR program has developed from a modest orientation for certain biological science fields to our current structure of face-to-face training offered via three distinct RCR Orientation events for Ph.D. students by academic discipline, an RCR Orientation for Master's degree students begun in Fall 2013, ongoing two-hour RCR Forum workshops, and department-specific training.
 Training for Duke postdoctoral fellows is led by the Office of Postdoctoral Services and the Office of Research Support, and undergraduates participate in RCR training via the Undergraduate Research Support Office.

-A summary of our RCR program, designed for Duke faculty to incorporate into NIH or NSF research grant proposals, can be provided to faculty or departments by Dr. Doug James.
+A summary of our RCR program, designed for Duke faculty to incorporate into NIH or NSF research grant proposals, can be provided to faculty or departments.
 The Graduate School also has a spreadsheet of multi-year faculty and staff leadership.
-Please contact Dr. Doug James if you need a copy.
+Please contact the Graduate School if you need a copy.

 Douglas L. James, Ph.D.